My Hovercraft is Full of Eels

 Pre-clearance

-July 8th, 2011 by chris · flights, travel, USA
+July 8th, 2011 by Chris · flights, travel, USA

 Arrived in Chicago last night after a reasonably stress-free journey.
 The system in Dublin is that you get grilled and fingerprinted in “US Pre-clearance”.
 We thought this just meant the first stage of the process, but actually when we go here, we found that we had already cleared customs and immigration, and that it was actually treated as a domestic flight.
 It makes sense I suppose — better than flying people across the Atlantic if you’re not going to let them in.
 It was a bit odd to see Obama’s pic up on the wall in Dublin airport though.